the 2025 guide made by locals for

 4. See a Gothic castle full of legends: Corvin Castle

-With well-preserved crenels, towers, and meeting halls, including original stained-glass windows depicting Iancu de Hunedoara, the ruling prince of this impressive sight.
-Corvin Castle is one of the best attractions in the region even if it's not the most famous castle in Transylvania.
+With its well-preserved crenels, towers, and stained-glass windows depicting Iancu de Hunedoara, Corvin Castle is one of Transylvania’s top attractions.

 • Fun fact: Contrary to the reputation and looks of most Gothic Castles, Huffington Post considered it as one of the ten most fairytale-like constructions of this kind in the world!

-Corvin Castle is in the city of Hunedoara and can be seen on day trips from the cosmopolitan cities of Sibiu and Timisoara but also from Cluj-Napoca.
+Corvin Castle is in the city of Hunedoara and can be seen on day trips from the cosmopolitan cities of Sibiu and Timisoara as well as from Cluj-Napoca.

 Although the castle has been growing in popularity considerably over recent years, getting there using public transport is quite a hassle so a car or a guided tour would be your best option.
 Ticket costs 8 Euro or $9.